To Love Somebody (song): Origins and lyrics

 At the request of Robert Stigwood, the band's manager, Barry and Robin Gibb wrote "To Love Somebody", a soulful ballad in the style of Sam & Dave or The Rascals, for Otis Redding.
 Redding came to see Barry at the Plaza in New York City one night.
 Robin claimed that "Otis Redding said he loved our material and would Barry write him a song".

 The Bee Gees recorded "To Love Somebody" at IBC Studios, London with "Gilbert Green" and "End of My Song" in April 1967 and released it as a single in mid-June.
 Redding died in a plane crash later that year, before having a chance to record the song.

 Robin said, "Everyone told us what a great record they thought it was, Other groups all raved about it but for some reason people in Britain just did not seem to like it."
 Barry said, "I think the reason it didn't do well here was because it's a soul number, Americans loved it, but it just wasn't right for this country".

 Barry Gibb explained in a June 2001 interview with Mojo magazine:

 It was for Robert (Stigwood).
 I say that unabashedly.
 He asked me to write a song for him, personally.
 It was written in New York and played to Otis but, personally, it was for Robert.
 He meant a great deal to me.
 I don't think it was a homosexual affection but a tremendous admiration for this man's abilities and gifts.

-Reception
+Release and reception

+"To Love Somebody" was first released in Britain on 30 June 1967.
 Billboard described the single as a "smooth, easy beat ballad" that "should put them right back up there at the top of the Hot 100."
+Record World said that it "is well written; the group, the Gee Bees [sic], sing it well."